3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Aéroport Charles de Gaulle → Gare du Nord via RER B train (32 min, 10 stops, €12)

-Charles de Gaulle is notoriously far from the center of Paris, meaning the initial journey to your lodging could be a bit extensive.
-The quickest and easiest way to travel to Paris from the airport is to hop on the RER B train which services the Arrivals area from the Aéroport Charles de Gaulle stop.
-This line will take you to Gare du Nord, which is a pretty central station and one of the larger jumping off points within Paris, so you shouldn’t have a problem connecting to your lodging from here.
-Even if you train to Gare du Nord and then hop in a taxi, this is almost guaranteed to be faster than driving the whole way into the city.
+This line routes to Gare du Nord, which is one of the larger jumping off points within Paris.
+You shouldn’t have a problem connecting to accommodations from here.
+Even if you train to Gare du Nord and then hail a taxi, this is typically faster than fully driving into the city.

-As one caveat, we departed from our plane to find construction underway and a few signs which we interpreted to mean the RER B train was not running.
-If I remember correctly there was a note indicating the line was replaced with a bus for the time being, but inevitably we ended up confused and just decided to take a taxi.
-As expected it took us a good hour to reach our hotel with many questionable driving maneuvers made along the way, but you may need to opt for the same alternative in a pinch.
+I arrived to find construction underway and a few signs which I interpreted to mean the RER B train was not running.
+A note indicated the line was replaced with a bus for the time being, but inevitably I ended up confused and decided to take a taxi.

 Where to Stay in Paris?